 These practical policy frameworks can then be adopted by policy-makers, legislators, regulators and companies worldwide to maximize the benefits of emerging technologies.

-The Centre for the Fourth Industrial Revolution Network is pioneering creative governance approaches for the following nine areas of emerging technologies:
+The Centre for the Fourth Industrial Revolution Network is pioneering creative governance approaches for emerging technologies that fall under one of its four Platforms:

 - Artificial Intelligence and Machine Learning

 - Internet of Things, Robotics and Smart Cities